axnedergaard/normalized-advantage-functions/README.md

 # Normalized Advantage Functions

-Implementation of the Normalized Advantage Functions algorithms (from the paper Continuous Deep Q-Learning with Model-based Acceleration, Gu et al., 2016: https://arxiv.org/abs/1603.00748) in Python TensorFlow.
+Implementation of the Normalized Advantage Functions algorithm (from the paper _Continuous Deep Q-Learning with Model-based Acceleration_, Gu et al., 2016: https://arxiv.org/abs/1603.00748) in Python TensorFlow.

 Motivated by OpenAI request for research: https://openai.com/requests-for-research/#improved-q-learning-with-continuous-actions